hai-vr/documentation/docs/changelogs/prefabulous.md

 title: Prefabulous
 ---

+## 2.1.0-beta.1

+- Modify the behaviour of *Generate Twist Bones* on VRChat projects:
+  - If VRChat 3.7.0 or above is installed in the project, we will generate a *VRC Aim Constraint* component instead of a Unity *Aim Constraint*.

 ## 2.0.3

 - Compilation should no longer fail in non-VRChat projects that still have the `VRC_SDK_VRCSDK3` scripting define around.